 (c) Unusual circumstances.
 (1) Where the statutory time limits for processing a request cannot be met because of “unusual circumstances,” as defined in the FOIA, and the component determines to extend the time limits on that basis, the component will as soon as practicable notify the requester in writing of the unusual circumstances and of the date by which processing of the request can be expected to be completed.
 Where the extension is for more than ten working days, the component will provide the requester with an opportunity either to modify the request so that it may be processed within the time limits or to arrange an alternative time period with the component for processing the request or a modified request.

 (2) Where a component reasonably believes that multiple requests submitted by a requester, or by a group of requesters acting in concert, constitute a single request that would otherwise involve unusual circumstances, and the requests involve clearly related matters, they may be aggregated.
 Multiple requests involving unrelated matters will not be aggregated.

 (d) Expedited processing.
-(1) Requests and appeals will be taken out of order and given expedited treatment whenever it is determined that they involve:
+(1) Requests and appeals will be taken out of order and given expedited treatment Start Printed Page 30767whenever it is determined that they involve: